michaelrommel/nvim-silicon/README.md

 ![Example code image](https://raw.githubusercontent.com/michaelrommel/nvim-silicon/main/assets/2024-03-01T20-33-20_code.png)

+The typefact used in this example is called "Victor Mono" from Rune Bjørnerås.
+You can find it [here](https://rubjo.github.io/victor-mono/).
+Please consider using this typeface and sponsor Rune as well.
+Not visible in the screenshot, my go-to terminal emulator is [Wezterm](https://wezfurlong.org/wezterm/index.html).
+Please show him some love, too.

 ### Ranges

 If a range is visually selected it does not matter, whether it is block, line or normally selected.
 The range is then taken as complete lines: from the line in which the selection starts up to the line in which the selection ends.